Executive Condo Review - Is It A Good Investment Property?

 • Can only rent out rooms and not the whole flat

 These changes in HDB flat classifications are meant to encourage home ownership.
-At the same time, they will help to reduce the "lottery effect" where lucky owners who are able to snag one of these choice HDB flats can potentially reap a windfall when they sell their flats.
+At the same time, they will help to reduce the "lottery effect" where lucky owners who can snag one of these choice HDB flats can potentially reap a windfall when they sell their flats.

 As such, these ownership and resale restrictions for Plus and Prime HDB flats could limit their capital appreciation potential.
-Compared to executive condos, they only need to satisfy their 5-year MOP, after which they can be sold to Singaporeans and Singapore permanent residents, and after 10 years they can be sold to anyone.
+Compared to executive condos, they only need to satisfy their 5-year MOP, after which they can be sold to Singaporeans and Singapore permanent residents.
+And after 10 years they can be sold to anyone without any profit crawl-back from the Singapore government, unlike the HDB Plus and Prime flats.

-If you have any questions about the Singapore property market (HDB or private), please feel free to WhatsApp me for an obligation-free chat.
+If you have any questions about the Singapore property investment (HDB or private) or wish to receive information about upcoming EC launches, please WhatsApp me for an obligation-free chat.

 Other Resources